 Google Search Result Types: A Visual Guide

-Gone are the days when Google results all looked the same; now they come in dozens of shapes and sizes.
+Gone are the days when Google search results all looked the same; now they come in dozens of shapes and sizes.
 Different result types are affected by different factors, require distinct optimization techniques, and offer contrasting degrees of SEO potential.
 To help you make sense of it all, I've put up a detailed visual guide to Google's results — an autopsy of the modern SERP, if you like.
 Complete with all the intricate goodies of the Google SERP, such as featured snippets, AdWords ads, and the Knowledge panel, I'm confident that you'll learn a thing or two from this guide.

 Note that the Google SERP above is completely fake, but it's constructed from real Google results.
-All in all, I've identified 5 major types of results that appear on Google's search results pages, each having several subtypes.
+All in all, I've identified 5 types of Google search results that appear on Google's result page, each having several subtypes.

-Let’s dig in and explore the different types of Google listings, their distinct features, and the opportunities they offer for SEO.
+Let's dig in and explore the different types of Google listings, their distinct features, and the opportunities they offer for SEO and online advertising.

 Knowledge Graph Results